Running Through Fear – One Woman’s Quest to Fight Prejudice With Trust

 Kristina is afraid.
 But rather than allow her fear to paralyse her, Kristina is determined to run through her fear – and in so doing try to show that many of the fears we all harbor are unwarranted.
 She wants to believe that, despite what the media feeds us every day, the world is inherently a good place.
 Will her journey prove her right?

 Kristina lands in Iran on a hot day in August, but only one kilometer into her run she finds herself sobbing by the roadside, wondering what she has gotten herself into.
 A few hours later, a man approaches her tent to offer her food – and from there on the kindness continues.
 It does not take long before a constant flow of generosity, of breaking bread and sharing bed space, turns her list of fears upside down.

 Through this riveting travel story, readers follow Kristina on her journey into the lives of ordinary people who open their homes and their hearts in a way she had not imagined possible.
 But darkness still lingers – as regime police stop her and friends harbor hidden agendas, she must ask herself: who can she really trust?
 In this eye-opening, life affirming, and highly commercial read, Swedish engineer-turned-adventurer Kristina Paltén sets out to challenge her own fear by doing what seemed impossible: running over one thousand miles across Iran as a single woman.

 “The first pages grab hold of me.
-It’s incredibly exciting and the book offers a lot of recognition.”
+It’s incredibly thrilling and the book offers a lot of moments of identification.”